-The Arkansas Freedom of Information Act Treatise, 6th Edition
+The Arkansas Freedom of Information Act, 8th Edition

-The sixth edition, published in 2017--fifty years after the passage of the Arkansas Freedom of Information Act under the governorship of Winthrop Rockefeller--builds upon it predecessors.
+The eighth edition, published in 2022--fifty-five years after the passage of the Arkansas Freedom of Information Act under the governorship of Winthrop Rockefeller--builds upon it predecessors.
 The treatise incorporates later legislative enactments, judicial decisions and Attorney General’s opinions to present a practical and easy to comprehend interpretation of citizen rights to access public records and to attend public meetings maintained and/or conducted within the State of Arkansas.
 View Table of Contents.
-Purchase at Amazon.
+Purchase at Lexis Nexis store.

-THE ARKANSAS FREEDOM OF INFORMATION ACT is a well researched, well written and easy to understanding treatise concerning a topic which relates to, and impacts upon, each and every citizen of the State of Arkansas.
-The seven chapters of the document provide an in-depth look into the background and tradition of Arkansas law concerning citizen rights to inspect governmental records and to attend meetings of governmental bodies.
-The authors discuss the threshold question in any Freedom Information Act case--whether or not a particular entity is covered by the Act.
+THE ARKANSAS FREEDOM OF INFORMATION ACT is a well researched, well written and easy to understand treatise concerning a topic which relates to, and impacts upon, each and every citizen of the State of Arkansas.
+The ten chapters of the document provide an in-depth look into the background and tradition of Arkansas law concerning citizen rights to inspect governmental records and to attend meetings of governmental bodies.
+The author discusses the threshold question in any Freedom Information of Act case--whether or not a particular entity is covered by the Act.
 One chapter of the treatise is devoted to a look at “open records” while another chapter provides a thorough discussion of “open meetings”.
-The treatise coauthors also write about “enforcement” of the State statute asserting that the 1967 Act, as amended, specifically provides a mechanism by which an Arkansas citizen, denied his or her rights under the Act, may challenge that denial in an appropriate circuit court.
-The Arkansas Freedom of Information Act of 1967, as amended, can be utilized as an alternative to the discovery of facts in both civil cases and in administrative proceedings, and the coauthors of the treatise provide much information concerning this important topic.
-The coauthors also realized the importance and complexity of citizen interest which arises in connection with access to public records in electronic form which are maintained by governmental and/or nonpublic entities.
+The treatise author also writes about “enforcement” of the State statute asserting that the 1967 Act, as amended, specifically provides a mechanism by which an Arkansas citizen, denied his or her rights under the Act, may challenge that denial in an appropriate circuit court.
+The Arkansas Freedom of Information Act of 1967, as amended, can be utilized as an alternative to the discovery of facts in both civil cases and in administrative proceedings, and the author of the treatise provides much information concerning this important topic.
+The author also realizes the importance and complexity of citizen interest which arises in connection with access to public records in electronic form which are maintained by governmental and/or nonpublic entities.